When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Check out the following list of fun things to do on the Big Island of Hawaii!

-Night snorkeling with giant manta rays in Kona is one of those unique things to do in Hawaii you must experience!
+This manta ray night adventure is one of those totally unique things to do in Hawaii you’ll remember for a lifetime!

-Lights are used to attract plankton, which in turn attracts hungry rays to a particular spot on the Kona Coast, allowing you to get an up-close look at these gentle giants as they feed.
+As you float on the water’s surface at a particular spot on the Kona Coast, lights are used to attract plankton.
+This in turn attracts hungry rays, allowing you to get an up-close look at these gentle giants as they feed.

 It’s a sight you won’t forget.